awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.NonRDSRepl.md

-# Importing data to an Amazon RDS MariaDB or MySQL DB instance with reduced downtime<a name="MySQL.Procedural.Importing.NonRDSRepl"></a>
+# Importing data to an Amazon RDS MariaDB or MySQL database with reduced downtime<a name="MySQL.Procedural.Importing.NonRDSRepl"></a>

-In some cases, you might need to import data from an external MariaDB or MySQL database that supports a live application to a MariaDB or MySQL DB instance\.
-In these cases, you can use the following procedure to minimize the impact on application availability\.
+In some cases, you might need to import data from an external MariaDB or MySQL database that supports a live application to a MariaDB DB instance, a MySQL DB instance, or a MySQL Multi\-AZ DB cluster\.
+Use the following procedure to minimize the impact on availability of applications\.
 This procedure can also help if you are working with a very large database\.
-Here, the procedure helps because you can reduce the cost of the import by reducing the amount of data that is passed across the network to AWS\.
+Using this procedure, you can reduce the cost of the import by reducing the amount of data that is passed across the network to AWS\.

-In this procedure, you transfer a copy of your database data to an Amazon EC2 instance and import the data into a new Amazon RDS DB instance\.
-You then use replication to bring the Amazon RDS DB instance up\-to\-date with your live external instance, before redirecting your application to the Amazon RDS DB instance\.
-You configure MariaDB replication based on global transaction identifiers \(GTIDs\) if the external instance is MariaDB 10\.0\.24 or higher and the target instance is RDS for MariaDB\.
-Otherwise, you configure replication based on binary log coordinates\.
-We recommend GTID\-based replication if your external database supports it due to its enhanced crash\-safety features\.
+In this procedure, you transfer a copy of your database data to an Amazon EC2 instance and import the data into a new Amazon RDS database\.
+You then use replication to bring the Amazon RDS database up\-to\-date with your live external instance, before redirecting your application to the Amazon RDS database\.
+Configure MariaDB replication based on global transaction identifiers \(GTIDs\) if the external instance is MariaDB 10\.0\.24 or higher and the target instance is RDS for MariaDB\.
+Otherwise, configure replication based on binary log coordinates\.
+We recommend GTID\-based replication if your external database supports it because GTID\-based replication is a more reliable method\.
 For more information, see [Global transaction ID](http://mariadb.com/kb/en/mariadb/global-transaction-id/) in the MariaDB documentation\.

 **Note**
-If you want to import data into a MySQL DB instance and your scenario supports it, it is easier to move data in and out of Amazon RDS by using backup files and Amazon S3\.
+If you want to import data into a MySQL DB instance and your scenario supports it, we recommend moving data in and out of Amazon RDS by using backup files and Amazon S3\.
 For more information, see [Restoring a backup into a MySQL DB instance](MySQL.Procedural.Importing.md)\.

-![\[Import an external MySQL database to a MySQL DB instance\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/MigrateMySQLToRDS_1.png)
+![\[Import an external MySQL database to a MySQL database on RDS\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/MigrateMySQLToRDS_1.png)

 **Note**
-We don't recommend that you use this procedure with source MySQL databases from MySQL versions earlier than version 5\.5, due to potential replication issues\.
+We don't recommend that you use this procedure with source MySQL databases from MySQL versions earlier than version 5\.5 because of potential replication issues\.
 For more information, see [Replication compatibility between MySQL versions](https://dev.mysql.com/doc/refman/8.0/en/replication-compatibility.html) in the MySQL documentation\.

 ## Create a copy of your existing database<a name="MySQL.Procedural.Importing.Copy.Database"></a>

-The first step in the process of migrating a large amount of data to an Amazon RDS MariaDB or MySQL DB instance with minimal downtime is to create a copy of the source data\.
+The first step in the process of migrating a large amount of data to an RDS for MariaDB or RDS for MySQL database with minimal downtime is to create a copy of the source data\.

 ![\[Create a backup of the MySQL database\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/MigrateMySQLToRDS_2.png)

 You can use the mysqldump utility to create a database backup in either SQL or delimited\-text format\.
-We recommend that you do a test run with each format in a nonproduction environment to see which method minimizes the amount of time that mysqldump runs\.
+We recommend that you do a test run with each format in a non\-production environment to see which method minimizes the amount of time that mysqldump runs\.

 We also recommend that you weigh mysqldump performance against the benefit offered by using the delimited\-text format for loading\.
 A backup using delimited\-text format creates a tab\-separated text file for each table being dumped\.
 To reduce the amount of time required to import your database, you can load these files in parallel using the `LOAD DATA LOCAL INFILE` command\.
 For more information about choosing a mysqldump format and then loading the data, see [ Using mysqldump for backups](https://dev.mysql.com/doc/mysql-backup-excerpt/8.0/en/using-mysqldump.html) in the MySQL documentation\.